n6ai/minze/docs/integrations/huggingface.md

 State-of-the-art Machine Learning for the web.
 Run Hugging Face Transformers directly in your browser, with no need for a server!

+> The following guide is based on a fresh Minze CLI installation.

 1. Install dependencies.

 ::: code-group